darkworldchamp/eth-avax_module4/README.md

 Symbol: AVAX
 Block Explorer URL: https://testnet.snowtrace.io/
 ```

-Save the network.
+4. Save the network.

-# Deploying the Contract
+### Deploying the Contract

-Compile the DegenToken contract using your preferred Solidity development environment (e.g., Remix, Hardhat).
+1. Compile the DegenToken contract using your preferred Solidity development environment (e.g., Remix, Hardhat).

-Connect MetaMask to the Avalanche Fuji network.
+2. Connect MetaMask to the Avalanche Fuji network.

-Deploy the contract from your MetaMask-connected account.
+3. Deploy the contract from your MetaMask-connected account.

-Interacting with the Contract
+### Interacting with the Contract

-After deployment, you can interact with the contract using MetaMask and your development environment.
+After deployment, interact with the contract using MetaMask and your development environment.
 Use the provided functions to mint, burn, transfer tokens, manage items, and purchase items.

-Testing and Verification
+### Testing and Verification

-Use test AVAX from the Avalanche Fuji faucet for transaction fees.
+- Use test AVAX from the [Avalanche Fuji Faucet](https://faucet.avax-test.network/) for transaction fees.
-Verify contract functionality by calling its functions and checking results on the Avalanche Fuji block explorer.
+- Verify contract functionality by calling its functions and checking results on the [Avalanche Fuji Block Explorer](https://testnet.snowtrace.io/).

-Resources
-Avalanche Fuji Testnet Faucet
-Avalanche Fuji Block Explorer
+### Note

+- A transaction history file from the test network is attached for reference.